CS2103AUG2016-W11-C2/main/docs/DeveloperGuide.md

 2. System shows a list of tasks
 3. Actor requests to delete a specific task in the list by its index
 4. System deletes the task.
-5. System shows a feedback message (“Task <index> deleted”) and displays the updated list without the deleted task.
+5. System shows a feedback message (“Task <index> deleted”) and displays the updated list
 6. Use case ends.

 **Extensions**